Postnatal Checks and Postnatal Depression

 If you had stitches or a caesarean, your GP will make sure these are healing well.

-If your pap smear is due, your GP will ask if you want to do this now or make an appointment to come back.
-It’s important that if this is recommended that you take note due to the changes that occur in your body during pregnancy and labour.
+If you are due for a Cervical Screening Test, your GP will ask if you want to do this now or make an appointment to come back.
+It’s important to follow through with the test due to the changes that occur in your body during pregnancy and labour.

 Whether or not you’re breastfeeding, there will be changes in your breast size and shape due to the increase in hormones during the child bearing process, so it’s important that you make a note of anything you’re not sure about.
 Breasts do become lumpy when they go through these changes but your GP will rule out any more serious causes of the lumps.
 They’ll also check for any infection or cracks in the nipples if you’re feeding.